 15. The Question You Have to Ask Yourself

 I hope that I have answered many of your questions.
 These are questions that I am asked over and over by customers worldwide.
 You have expressed an interest in the air-gun sport or hobby or you would be at a totally different website.
 Again, my main goal is to give you what you are looking for- what will best suit your needs.
 Not just sell you an air gun- any air gun to make a sale.

 I know what you are thinking.... do I really offer the best service, cheap prices and the best precision high powered big bore and match grade air pellet guns?
 The question you have to ask yourself (when dealing with anyone else is...)
 Do I feel lucky?... well do ya?
-Don't be like the message says in the Fortune Cookie.
+Don't wind up like the Punk that forgot his Fortune Cookie.
 Do yourself a favor... send me an e-mail or give me a call, and Make, My, Day!!...
 Dirt E. Harry